oracle/pgql-lang/pages/pgql-1.1-spec.md

 Here, we find all classes that are a subclass of `'ArrayList'`.
 The regular path pattern `subclass_of*` matches a path consisting of zero or more edges with the label `subclass_of`.
 Because the pattern may match a path with zero edges, the two query vertices can be bound to the same data vertex if the data vertex satisfies the constraints specified in both source and destination vertices (i.e. the vertex has a label `Class` and a property `name` with a value `ArrayList`).

-## Min and Max Repetition
+## Min and Max Quantifiers

-Quantifiers in regular path expressions allow for specifying lower and upper limits on the number of times a path expression should match.
+Quantifiers in regular path expressions allow for specifying lower and upper limits on the number of times a path expression may be applied for the pattern to match.

 | quantifier | meaning                              | matches                                                                                                                             | example path        |
 |------------|--------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|---------------------|